Chris Paul, on upcoming NBA season: 'Nothing is perfect' - WHIZ News

 TAX NUMBERS

-The NBA sent teams a memo Thursday informing them that the audit of Basketball Related Income (BRI) for this past season was completed, and that only four teams — Portland, Miami, Oklahoma City and Minnesota — would pay a luxury tax.
+The NBA sent teams a memo Thursday informing them that the audit of Basketball Related Income (BRI) for this past season was completed, and that only four teams — Portland, Miami, Oklahoma City and Minnesota — owe a luxury tax.

 The Blazers’ bill was $5,082,084.
 Miami’s was $2,461,242, Oklahoma City’s was $2,102,278 and Minnesota’s was $497,502 That means each non-taxpaying team receives $195,060, the league said in the memo distributed to teams and obtained by The Associated Press.

-The four teams that have to pay the luxury are paying a discounted bill this year because of the reduction in BRI.
+The four teams that owe a luxury tax got a discounted bill this year because of the reduction in BRI.
 That revenue stream was greatly impacted by the league suspending play on March 11 because of the virus and then resuming the season in front of no fans inside the Walt Disney World bubble for 88 regular-season games and the entire postseason.

+But technically, none of those four teams will “pay” the tax bill, the league said.
+All NBA teams are due to receive an escrow payment of about $12 million on Dec.
+1; the league said “to simplify cash flow, each taxpaying team’s tax payment will be netted against the team’s escrow distribution.”
+So, for the Blazers, Heat, Thunder and Timberwolves, the tax owed will simply be deducted from their escrow payment.

 SPURS STAFF

-The San Antonio Spurs say they were promoting assistant coach Mitch Johnson to the role vacated by Tim Duncan, the former Spurs’ great who spent this past season as an assistant under coach Gregg Popovich.
+The San Antonio Spurs say they were promoting assistant coach Mitch Johnson to the role vacated by Tim Duncan, the Spurs great who spent this past season as an assistant under coach Gregg Popovich.

 The Spurs also promoted Darius Songaila to assistant coach.
 Songalia had been a player development coach for the team last season.